Lymphangitis

 Definition and EtiologyTop

-Lymphangitis is inflammation of the superficial lymph vessels due to infectious and noninfectious causes.
-Lymphangitis most commonly develops as a result of skin damage or an abscess.
+Lymphangitis is an infectious or noninfectious inflammation of the superficial lymph vessels developing as a result skin damage.

-Etiologic factors are most often group A beta-hemolytic streptococci and staphylococci; lymphangitis may be also caused by other microorganisms in immunocompromised patients (gram-negative bacteria, anaerobes) and result from bite wounds (Pasteurella multocida).
-In endemic areas (mainly Southeast Asia), lymphangitis is most frequently caused by nematodes (filariasis).
-In some cases malignancies can also cause lymphangitis, which is sometimes referred to as neoplastic lymphangitis; breast, prostate, stomach, lung, pancreas, colon, and rectal cancers can be the cause.
+Etiologic factors are most often group A beta-hemolytic streptococci and staphylococci.
+Lymphangitis may be also caused by other microorganisms in immunocompromised patients (gram-negative bacteria, anaerobes) and result from bite wounds (Pasteurella multocida).
+In endemic areas (mainly Southeast Asia) lymphangitis is most frequently caused by nematodes (filariasis).
+It can be also caused by malignancies, which is sometimes referred to as neoplastic lymphangitis.
+Breast, prostate, stomach, lung, pancreas, colon, and rectal cancers can be the cause.
+Other rare causes of lymphangitis include arthropod bites (especially spider and scorpion), topical medications such as cantharidin, IV catheters, and vaccinations.

 Clinical FeaturesTop

-Lymphangitis may cause fever, chills, and irregular, linear skin erythema spreading from the site of infection towards regional lymph nodes, which may be enlarged and painful.
+Lymphangitis is characterized by irregular linear erythematous cutaneous streaks spreading from the site of inflammation towards regional lymph nodes, which may be enlarged and painful.
+Lymphangitis can sometimes be associated with localized tenderness, fever, and chills.
 If left untreated, lymphangitis may lead to lymphadenitis and sepsis.

 DiagnosisTop